Initial Health Assessment

 The components of an initial health assessment on the full population include a review of the receiving screening results; however, we find that this is often omitted or evidence of documenting the review is not annotated with the health assessment encounter, leading to compliance issues.
 The responsible health authority should ensure that the process for health assessments includes this documented review.
 A history, vital signs, height and weight may be collected by a qualified health care professional.
-The history should also include follow-up from positive findings from the receiving screening and subsequent health encounters leading up to the health assessment.
+The history should also include follow-up from positive findings from the receiving screening and subsequent health care encounters leading up to the health assessment.

-Upon completion of the health assessment by an RN, all positive findings must be reviewed by the treating clinician (physician, physician assistant or nurse practitioner).
+Upon completion of the health assessment by an RN, all abnormal findings must be reviewed by the provider (physician, physician assistant or nurse practitioner).
 If a physician, physician assistant or nurse practitioner performs the initial health assessment, then further review may not be required.
 However, the treating clinician must update the problem list and develop diagnostic and therapeutic plans for each problem as clinically indicated.

 Option Two: Individual Assessment When Clinically Indicated (Jails and Prisons Only)

 The individual assessment when clinically indicated has many more requirements than Option One.
 However, it focuses staff energy and time only on those patients with chronic or acute health care needs.
 When using this option, it is imperative that the RHA and/or responsible physician clearly define conditions that qualify as clinically significant findings, which is defined as any deviation from the normal that significantly impact the health and safety of the patient.

 To qualify for this option, the facility must have on-site health staff coverage 24 hours per day, seven days per week.
-This option also requires that all inmates receive a comprehensive receiving screening, which must be done only by licensed health care personnel.
+This option also requires that all individuals receive a comprehensive receiving screening, which must be done only by licensed health care personnel.
 In addition to meeting the requirements of standard E-02 Receiving Screening, the screening must also inquire into past history and symptoms of chronic diseases, as well as medications, including dosages.
 A finger-stick blood glucose reading must be obtained on individuals with diabetes during the receiving screening.
-Finally, vital signs, including pulse, respiration, blood pressure, temperature, height, and weight, must be obtained during receiving screening then again during the initial health assessment.
+Finally, vital signs, including pulse, respiration, blood pressure, temperature, height, and weight, must be obtained during receiving screening and then again during the initial health assessment.

 Next, within two days of admission, the initial health assessment must be performed by a physician, physician assistant or nurse practitioner.
 A registered nurse may not perform the physical examination in Option Two.
 The components of the health assessment are the same as in Option One except that laboratory and/or diagnostic tests for disease, such as a peak flow for asthma patients or blood work for diabetes patients, must be performed.